Sparsistent Estimation of Time-Varying Discrete Markov Random Fields: Introduction

-A popular model for the relational structure over a fixed set of entities that is widely studied is the Markov random field (MRF)~\cite{wainwright08graphical, getoor07introduction}.
+A popular model for the relational structure over a fixed set of entities that is widely studied is the Markov random field (MRF)~\citep{wainwright08graphical, getoor07introduction}.
 Let $G=(V,E)$ represent a graph, of which $V$ denotes the set of vertices, and $E$ denotes the set of edges over vertices.
 Depending on the specific application of interest, a node $u \in V$ can represent a gene, a stock, or a social actor, and an edge $(u,v) \in E$ can represent a relationship (e.g., correlation, influence, friendship) between actors $u$ and $v$.
 Let $\Xv = (X_1,\ldots, X_p)'$, where $p=|V|$, be a random vector of nodal states following a probability distribution indexed by $\thetav \in \Theta$.
 Under a MRF, the nodal states $X_u$'s are assumed to be discrete, i.e., $X_u \in {\cal X}\equiv \{s_1, \ldots, s_k\}$, and the edge set $E \subseteq V \times V$ encodes certain conditional independence assumptions among components of the random vector $\Xv$, for example, the random variable $X_u$ is conditionally independent of the random variable $X_v$ given the rest of the variables if $(u,v) \not\in E$.
-Under the special case of binary nodal states, e.g., $X_u \in {\cal X}\equiv \{-1, 1\}$, and assuming pairwise potential weighted by $\theta_{uv}$ for all $(u,v) \in E$ and $\theta_{uv} = 0$ for all $(u,v) \not\in E$, the joint probability of $\Xv=\xv$ can be expressed by a simple exponential family model: $\Pm_{\thetav}(\xv) = \frac{1}{Z}\exp \{ \sum_{u < v} \theta_{uv} x_u x_v \}$, also known as the Ising model, where $Z$ denotes the partition that is usually intractable to compute.
-A number of recent papers have studied in depth how to estimate this model from data that are assumed to be {\it i.i.d.} samples from the model, and the asymptotic guarantee of the estimator~\cite{ravikumar09high, bresler07reconstruction}.
-In particular, an important focus has been on the problem of {\it structure estimation} of the graph topology represented by $E$.
-It has been shown that under certain variable conditions, it is possible to obtain an estimator of the edge set $E$ that achieve a property known as {\it sparsistency}~\cite{ravikumar09high}, which refers to the case where a consistent estimator of $E$ can be attained when the true degree (i.e., number of neighbors) of each node is much smaller than the size of the graph $p$.
+Under the special case of binary nodal states, e.g., $X_u \in {\cal X}\equiv \{-1, 1\}$, and assuming pairwise potential weighted by $\theta_{uv}$ for all $(u,v) \in E$ and $\theta_{uv} = 0$ for all $(u,v) \not\in E$, the joint probability of $\Xv=\xv$ can be expressed by a simple exponential family model: $\Pm_{\thetav}(\xv) = \frac{1}{Z}\exp \{ \sum_{u < v} \theta_{uv} x_u x_v \}$, also known as the Ising model, where $Z$ denotes the partition function that is usually intractable to compute.
+A statistical challenge is to estimate the network topology determined by the edge set $E$ from the observed data $\xv^i \iidsim \Pm_{\thetav}$ $(i=1,\ldots,n)$ with $n \ll p$.